Exchange 2016 to Office 365 migration

 - Step 2: Download and Install EdbMails software for Exchange migration

-- Step 2: Select the Exchange Public folder migration option
+- Step 4: Select Exchange 2016 public folders for migration

-- Step 3: Connect to Exchange 2016 server and select the Public folders
+- Step 5: Connect to Office 365 Public folders

 After the migration is complete, you can log in to your Office 365 account to verify that the public folder data has been successfully migrated.
 Also learn how to backup and export the Exchange Public folder to PST.